2008 United States presidential election: Analysis

 Obama, having a white mother and Kenyan father of the Luo ethnic group, became the first African American as well as the first biracial president.
 Several black people had previously run for president, including Shirley Chisholm, Jesse Jackson, Lenora Fulani, Carol Moseley Braun, Alan Keyes, and Al Sharpton, though Obama was the first one ever to win the nomination of a major party, let alone the general election.
 The Obama-Biden ticket was also the first winning ticket in American history in which neither candidate was a white Protestant, as Biden is Roman Catholic and the first Roman Catholic to be elected vice president; all previous tickets with Catholic vice presidential candidates had been defeated (1964, 1972, 1984).
-The Obama-Biden ticket was the first winning ticket consisting of two sitting senators since 1960 (John F. Kennedy/Lyndon B. Johnson) (in the previous election cycle (2004) Democrats also nominated two sitting senators, John Kerry of Massachusetts and John Edwards of North Carolina, but they lost to incumbents Bush and Cheney), and Obama became the first Northern Democratic president since Kennedy.
-Also, Obama became the first Democratic candidate to win a majority of the popular vote since Jimmy Carter in 1976, the first to win a majority of both votes and states since Lyndon Johnson in 1964, and the first Northern Democrat to win a majority of both votes and states since Franklin Roosevelt in 1944.
-Obama became the first Northern Democrat to win any state in the former Confederacy since Hubert Humphrey won Texas in 1968.
+The Obama-Biden ticket was the first winning ticket consisting of two sitting senators since 1960 (John F. Kennedy/Lyndon B. Johnson), (Note: In the previous election cycle, Democrats also nominated two sitting senators, John Kerry of Massachusetts and John Edwards of North Carolina, but they lost to incumbents Bush and Cheney.) and Obama became the first Northern Democratic president since Kennedy.
+Also, Obama became the first Democratic candidate to win a majority of the popular vote since Jimmy Carter in 1976, the first to win a majority of both votes and states since Lyndon B. Johnson in 1964, and the first Northern Democrat to win a majority of both votes and states since Franklin D. Roosevelt in 1944.
+Additionally, Obama became the first Northern Democrat to win any state in the former Confederacy since Hubert Humphrey won Texas in 1968.
+Furthermore, his margin of victory, 7.27%, was the largest for any victor since Bill Clinton in 1996 and for any first-term president since George H. W. Bush in 1988.
 This was the first presidential election since 1952 in which neither of the major-party nominees was the incumbent president or vice-president.
 This is the only election where both major party nominees were Senators.